yucheng11122017/first-contribution-check-action/README.md

 # First Contribution Check Action

-This action checks if the author of the last commit is a new contributor of a repository.
+This action checks if any of the authors is a new contributor of a repository.

 ## Usage